Adrian Saunders

 Adrian Dudley Saunders (born 4 January 1954) is a judge from Saint Vincent and the Grenadines.
-Since 2005, he has been a judge of the Caribbean Court of Justice, serving as its president since 2018.
+He was a judge of the Caribbean Court of Justice from 2005 to 2025, serving as its president from 2018 to 2025.

 Biography

 Saunders was born in Saint Vincent.
 He earned his LLB degree with honours from the University of the West Indies at Cave Hill in 1975.

 In 1996, Saunders was appointed a judge of the Eastern Caribbean Supreme Court (ECSC).
 He became a High Court Judge in 1997 and from 1997 to 2001 served as a judge in Montserrat and Anguilla.
 In 2001, he began serving as a judge in Saint Lucia.

 In 2003, Saunders became a Justice of Appeal of the ECSC and in 2004 he became the acting Chief Justice of the ECSC, succeeding Dennis Byron.
 As Chief Justice, he was the supreme judicial officer of the courts of Anguilla, Antigua and Barbuda, the British Virgin Islands, Dominica, Grenada, Montserrat, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines.
 In 2005, he was appointed as a judge of the Caribbean Court of Justice and stepped down from the ECSC.

 In 2009, Mr. Justice Saunders became the Chairman of the Caribbean Association of Judicial Officers, a position which he continues to hold.
 In April 2018, he was appointed to the Advisory Board of the Global Judicial Integrity Network by the United Nations Office on Drugs and Crime’s (UNODC) Global Programme for the Implementation of the Doha Declaration.

 In July 2018, he was sworn in as the third President of the Caribbean Court of Justice, by Patrick Allen, Governor General of Jamaica, at the Montego Bay Convention Centre.